6920 Roosevelt Way NE

-At Seattle Education Access (SEA), we fight poverty by supporting marginalized young adults make strong transitions to local colleges.
+At Seattle Education Access (SEA), we fight poverty by supporting low-income young people make strong transitions to local colleges.
 Many of our students have been homeless, are immigrants, foster youth or single parents.
-What they all share in common is a strong motivation to complete their education, coupled with a lack of adequate resources to achieve their goals.
-We provide our students with the financial and social resources they need to succeed, as well as respectful and relationship-based support, navigation, academic advising, and advocacy.
+What they all share in common is motivation to complete their education, coupled with a lack of adequate resources to achieve their goals.
+We provide our students with financial and social resources to succeed, as well as respectful and relationship-based support, navigation, academic advising, and advocacy.
 As a result, our students are succeeding in college, and preparing to give back as professionals and leaders.

 SEA provides free academic advising, career counseling, tutoring, and advocacy that enable youth and young adults to transition successfully into universities and colleges.
 Our staff works with students to create an individualized academic achievement plan tailored to each student’s gifts and goals.
 We teach our students how to navigate the educational system, get financial aid, compete for private scholarships, make a budget, register for classes, pick the right campus and degree program, and effectively access campus services.
 We provide long-term social support, cheering the student on toward graduation.
 We also operate our own scholarship fund that supplements their financial aid package, so that they have enough money to afford safe and stable housing.

 The Education Advocate will work with other staff to participate in SEA’s programs.
 The Education Advocate will be responsible for building, managing, and evaluating partnerships between SEA and community-based organizations and nonprofits in King County in assigned locations.
 They will serve as the liaison between SEA and these partner programs, working to maintain formal partnerships that allow SEA staff to work on-site at partnership locations.